AJAMData/Superstore-Dataset-Dashboards/README.md

 The scope of this project is very limited due to the time constraint before losing access to the Looker instance.

-To allow for a quick build the main purpose of this dashboard is to communicate my ability to utilise views, explores and Looks for the dashboard.
-For speed I have created a 'combined' dimension table, which although not correctly normalised allows me to demonstrate my ability to join views in the model.
+To allow for a quick build the main purpose of this dashboard is to communicate my ability to utilise views, explores and Looks for functional dashboards.
+For speed I have created a 'combined' dimension table, which although not correctly normalised allows me to demonstrate my ability to join views in the model alongside a simple fact table.

 I would normally ideate the build around a user persona.
 This would focus on the value to the end user and normally center around a strategic, operational, analytical or tactical design approach.
 In this instance, again, I have not had time.
 The visuals are a fairly random mix, chosen to display my skills as a technical developer and not designed from a product perspective.